A common question at cleftAdvocate's Family-To-Family Connection is...

 Wash cloths.

-Ziplock baggies, they seem to come in handy.
+Ziplock baggies; they seem to come in handy.

-Some of your own formula that child is used to.
+Some of your child's own formula.

 Glade plug-in or some other scent to make the room smell more like home.